SIDN/entrada2/README.md

 - Removed unused columns
 - Name servers site pcaps are not processed by a dedicated container, a containers can handle any pcaps from any server
 - No longer saving state between pcaps, might cause some unmatched packets
-- Added s3 event based workflow
+- Added s3 event based workflow (s3 new object scanning also supported)
 - Added API to control containers, e.g. status/start/stop
 - Added option to include answer/authoritative/additional sections of DNS response in Parquet output
 - Added support for decoding [Extended rcode](https://datatracker.ietf.org/doc/html/rfc6891#section-6.1.3)